 Chobi Mela IX voice-changed to the tune of crossmedia art

 A biennale, or annual art fair for that matter, once placed on the global circuit, appears as a double-headed beast.
-Packed in equal measures with reality and fiction that follows from the construction or remaking of the consecrated/sacrosanct space, the remade space secures a special niche in the cotemporary cultural constellation.
+Packed in equal measures with reality and fiction that follow from the construction or remaking of the consecrated/sacrosanct space, the remade space secures a special niche in the cotemporary cultural constellation.
 That in turn is the result of a successful enshrining of what is trending across the globe.
-To clarify the fictional aspect of exhibition-making one needs to look at the size of the ambition and the nature of staging.
+To clarify the fictional aspect of exhibition-making, one needs to look at the size of the ambition and the nature of staging.
 With competing and creolized artistic cadences, a space of cultural influx is usually rendered into a space of veneration.
-Once the works of the globetrotting artists enter the site(s) to be placed among equally ambitious group of local artists who are ahead of the herd in the regional context, the myth surfaces as a natural outcome of that created/hybrid symphony.
+Once the works of the globetrotting artists enter the site(s) to be placed among equally ambitious groups of local artists who are ahead of the herd in the regional context, the myth surfaces as a natural outcome of that created/hybrid symphony.

-In its relative grandeur and a level-headed alignment with the logic of crossdisciplinary mediatized art, the recently folded photo festival clearly suggests a departure from the documentary genres that were once the 'staple' at Pathshala and Drik premises, of which the festival is an extension.
-One must also begin to wonder whether the nomenclature 'photo festival' would seem fitting any more if new media as well as crossmedia installations remain its chief interest.
+In its relative grandeur and a level-headed alignment with the logic of cross-disciplinary mediatized art, the recently folded photo festival clearly suggests a departure from the documentary genres that were once the 'staple' at Pathshala and Drik premises, of which the festival is an extension.
+One must also begin to wonder whether the nomenclature 'photo festival' would seem fitting any more if new media as well as cross-media installations remain its chief interest.

 The new species that is Chobi Mela IX leaps out of its past identities and lands on a novel ground where one had the opportunity to come upon some original installations in view.
 Artists of international stature shared space with ten Bangladeshi exponents of contemporary art who are all Chobi Mela Fellows and whose works were partly commissioned to 'investigate the theme Transitions.'
 These artists were 'from different backgrounds of painting, drawing, animation, sculpture, photography, video, sound and installations.'

 Additionally, many photographers used an assortment of objects of psycho-social interest, natural and/or man-made, used as a window onto the otherworldly to return to an 'origin' in its many fictional iterations.
 Bangladesh's Sarker Protik had an elaborate presentation entitled Origin – the multifaceted installation that verged on the cosmic as it hovered 'between the corporeal and the metaphysical.'
 Reetu A Sattar, primarily known for her performances, mounted a carefully sequenced installation entitled A Bird of Stone, which was her take on Lalon's frame of praan/prana or lifeforce, metaphorically rendered as a bird in a cage that is the human body.
-If Sattar's question of 'who we are', besets us at this penultimate stage of capital-driven global societies, the metaphorical inscriptions seem to evoke a post-social ontology of 'being,' since the photographs are from durational performances in which the body had been pushed beyond its limits – similar to several other works in their otherworldly visions and visualizations in this edition of the festival.
-Protik's multilayered installation where sound, image and light-boxes combined to create a whole seemed like an effort in restitution of the 'primal space' lost in the chaos of development and state/nation building, whereas Sattar's bore clear signs of a retrospective vision.
+If Sattar's question: 'who we are', besets us at this penultimate stage of capital-driven global societies, the metaphorical inscriptions seem to evoke a post-social ontology of 'being', since the photographs are from durational performances in which the body was pushed beyond its limits – similar to several other works in their otherworldly visions and visualizations in this edition of the festival.
+Protik's multilayered installation wherein sound, image and light-boxes combined to create a whole seemed like an effort in the restitution of 'primal space' lost in the chaos of development and state/nation building, whereas Sattar's bore clear signs of a retrospective vision.
 She revved up her curiosity and let some of the ontological inquiries traverse a series of genre-defying acts and finally archived them in an array of representational gambits – objects, pictures that operated as sites of remembrance.

 Nasir Ali Mamun's archive of icons